dkirkby/E4S/projects/Photons.md

 ![LED voltage and current](../img/led-IV-curves.jpg)

 The curves of `Vin` and `Vout` are similar to the earlier curves for `ADUin` and `ADUout` but rescaled from ADU to Volts.
-If you get a different `iLED` curve, check your calculation of the current and that you have converted to 0.1 mA units.
+If you get a different `iLED` curve, in green, check your calculation of the current and that you have converted to 0.1 mA units.

 ## A Pulsing LED